Stewarding, Security and Crowd Management.

 Many acts (particularly high energeny artists such as punk and metal bands) attract and audiance who like to mosh or slam dance.
 Moshing or slamdancing is a style of dance in which participants push or slam into each other, typically performed in "aggressive" live music.
 Moshing usually happens in the center of the crowd, generally closer to the stage, in an area called the "pit".

 More complex barrier systems (as ilistrated below) are employed when artist and audiance profiling and risk assessment show that they will be required, these are often used to reduce lateral crowd surges.

-Stagesafe do not provide stewarding or security services, we do however provide Crowd Safety Managers of the very hightest standard as part of our services.
+Stagesafe do not provide stewarding, security services or crowd managers as part of our services.
 Call or email Chris on 07831 437062 or firstname.lastname@example.org now!